lwsm99/QuantumComputerSimulation/README.md

 ## Quantum simulator
 The basics have been worked out, now it is time to build a quantum simulator.
 For the quantum simulator we first need a library to work with matrices, so we built our own library using the same concept as for complex numbers.
 The quantum simulator is then relatively simple to build.
 More information in the [Quantum Simulator README](Quantum%20Simulator/README.md).

+## Quantum Chess
+After the quantum simulator, it was time to start a bigger project based on quantum mechanics.
+Quantum Chess is a way to create an intuitive understanding of the quantum world without the mathematics.
+The [Quantum Chess README](/Quantum%20Chess/README.md) explains how I approached this and how Quantum Chess differs from normal Chess.